TsebMagi/SealsOfFate/README.md

 ## How to Play

 Move with the arrow keys.
 Play moves in short turn-steps, after each move, all enemies and other entities in the game world move after each of your moves.
+To attack an enemy, move into them.
+Collecting fish restores HP.

 ## Planned Features
+A sample of some of the planned features is below, but for full details, see waffle or the issue tracker.

+### Upcoming

+* Fast, Medium, and Slow speeds, where faster creatures can take turns more often.
+* Placeholder win and loss conditions
+* Combat UI

+### On the Horizon

+* Skills and ranged attacks
+* Status Effects
+* Basic loot system

+### Long Term

+* Hat-based class system
+* Lore books
+* More puns than good taste really would reccomend
+* Boss enemies
+* Multiple Levels
+* Much more!

 ## Status